qwandor/anes-rs/README.md

 I think that it's a waste of resources and asked Timon (the `crossterm` crate maintainer) what he thinks about a new crate as a building block for the `crossterm` and other crates.
 And here we are ...

-## Goals

-* Provide ANSI escape sequences.
-* Provide input events parser (2nd phase).

-This crate does not and wont support execution or any other features not mentioned in the goals section.
-It should be used as a building block for other crates like `crossterm` and not as a replacement.
-Think about this when requesting new features.

 ## License